bermanlabemory/gait_signatures/README.md

 # gait_signatures

-#### This is code related to the paper: Taniel S. Winner, Michael C. Rosenberg, Trisha M. Kesar, Lena H. Ting, Gordon J. Berman.
+### This is code related to the paper: Taniel S. Winner, Michael C. Rosenberg, Trisha M. Kesar, Lena H. Ting, Gordon J. Berman.
 Discovering individual-specific ‘gait signatures’ from data-driven models of neuromechanical dynamics.
 ELife.
 2022; TBD.

 ## Data

 #### PareticvsNonP_RNNData.csv: Data set containing sagittal plane joint angles of 5 able-bodied and 7 stroke survivors as they walked on a treadmill at 6 different speeds each for 15 seconds.
 (72 trials, 1500 sample/trial).
 The dataset was collected at Emory Rehab Hospital Motion Analyses Lab (PI Kesar).

-#### Subjectslabels.csv: Data set containing a list of subject identifiers corresponding to each trial.
+#### **Subjectslabels.csv**: Data set containing a list of subject identifiers corresponding to each trial.

-#### Speedlabels.mat: Data set containing a list of treadmill speeds (cm/s) corresponding to each trial.
+#### **Speedlabels.mat**: Data set containing a list of treadmill speeds (cm/s) corresponding to each trial.

 ## Python Code